 Rocket stoves use less fuel than other stoves and result in fewer emissions.
 Keeping a small stove in your emergency kit will ensure you have an easy way to cook food and heat water even in the absence of traditional fuel sources.

-Rocket stoves are a great tool to have on hand for camping or to keep in a survival kit, and they can be made for next to nothing out of stuff you probably have sitting around your house.
-These can be fueled with just about anything you have lying around that is flammable – leaves, twigs, or even junk mail.
-They are weather resistant, easy to transport, and super easy to run.
+Rocket stoves can be fueled with just about anything you have lying around that is flammable, including leaves, twigs, or even junk mail.
+They are weather-resistant, easy to transport, and super easy to operate.

-- 2 tin soup or spagetti sauce-sized cans
+- 2 tin soup or spaghetti sauce-sized cans

 - a metal paint can for the main part of the stove